-The Panel voted to support the Commissioner's proposed maximum increase in the police precept for 2022/23.
+The Panel voted to support the Commissioner's proposed maximum increase in the police precept for 2023/24.
 To inform our discussion, the Commissioner provided comprehensive information to support his proposal.
-This included an outline of the budget and financial impact of the 2022/23 precept proposal, his Medium-Term Financial Plan 2022/23 to 2025/26 including the Capital Programme, together with details of the various financial strategies that he is required to publish, as well as the result of his public consultation.
+This included an outline of the budget and financial impact of the 2022/23 precept proposal, his Medium-Term Financial Plan 2023/24 to 2026/27 including the Capital Programme, together with details of the various financial strategies that he is required to publish, as well as the result of his public consultation.
 A view from the Chief Constable was also included.
 Having asked the Commissioner questions about the information provided, and examined his proposal alongside public expectations of policing and the pressures facing the force, the Panel voted to support the increase.
-You can read the Ietter from the Panel's Chair, formally reporting the Panel's decision, and the PCC's response.
+You can read the letter from the Panel's Chair, formally reporting the Panel's decision, and the PCC's response.

-• To monitor delivery of the Commissioner's Police and Crime Plan

-The Commissioner must publish a Police and Crime Plan after they take office.
-This Plan must set out their policing and crime objectives, details of grants made to partners, the resources the Chief Constable will be given and how the Commissioner will hold them to account.
-We considered the PCC's draft Plan in September 2021 and confirmed our support for it.
-The PCC advised that he would implement his new Plan on 31 March 2022 and until then the existing Plan would remain in place.
-We have continued to monitor the progress being made by the Commissioner towards the objectives contained within it.
-For that purpose, the current Commissioner provides a report for each of our meetings, setting out progress against his priorities, two at a time.
+• To monitor delivery of the Commissioner's Police and Crime Plan will hold them to account.
+We considered the Commissioner's draft Plan in September 2021 and confirmed our support for it, prior to its implementation on 31 March 2022.
+Since then we have continued to monitor the progress the Commissioner is making towards meeting the objectives contained within it.
+For that purpose, the current Commissioner provides a report for each of our meetings, setting out progress against his priorities.
 Once a year, the Panel also reviews the Commissioner's draft annual report which covers progress against his whole plan.
 You can read our discussions in the minutes of our meetings.